Financial Modelling Courses in Delhi/Gurgaon

 - Estimate un-levered free cash flow (free cash flow to firm)

-- Different ways to calculate the terminal value and their implications on value
+- Different ways to calculate the terminal value and their implications on the value

 - EBITDA multiple and perpetuity growth approaches and their inherent limitations

 - Weighted average cost of capital (WACC) analysis that supports the DCF- Calculation of Risk Free Rate (using risk free rate of other country and adjusting it)- Calculation of Beta and adjusting it for liquidity, size premium etc- Impact of Leverage on Beta of the company and how to adjust that impact by un-levering and re-levering the Beta- Calculation of ERP (using predictive model, spread rate, country risk etc)- Calculation of WACC in absence of required data or reliable data

 - Building different scenarios in the model to see the impact on final DCF valuation - base case, best case, and doom case scenarios

 - Build and analyze reference range and football field to summarize overall valuation metrics

 Company profiles are a basic overview and description of any company that is being analyzed.